ecorventures/docker-scripts-amazon-s3/README.md

 This is a [data volume container](https://docs.docker.com/engine/userguide/containers/dockervolumes/) that includes several bash scripts for interacting with Amazon S3.
 These scripts can be attached to any container capable of running a bash script.
 It is extremely lightweight.

-It's designed to attach functionality to other containers.
-It is **not directly** designed to execute S3 commands from the Docker host.
+This volume is designed to attach functionality to other containers.
-It is possible to do this by attaching to an existing image.
-If you just want a container to execute a command from the Docker host though, [yep1/s3](https://hub.docker.com/r/yep1/s3/) may be more useful.
+It is **not directly** designed to execute S3 commands from the Docker host, but you can run S3 commands directly from the Docker host by attaching to a pre-existing container (see Postgres example below).
+If you just want a container to execute a command from the Docker host, [yep1/s3](https://hub.docker.com/r/yep1/s3/) may be more useful.

 ## Preparing the volume